bittiez/EasyVoteListener/README.md

 # Easy Vote Listener

-Spigot 1.15 plugin to run commands when a player votes with votifier(or a compatable plugin like nuVotifier).
+Spigot 1.15 plugin to run commands when a player votes with votifier(or a compatible plugin like nuVotifier).

 # Description
 This is a very easy, highly configurable plugin to run commands when a player votes